Pumpkin Sourdough Muffins

 Instructions

-- The muffins can be baked right away or cold-fermented overnight.
+- Add the dry ingredients to the wet ingredients in the large bowl.
+Fold until combined.
+The muffins can be baked right away or cold-fermented overnight.

 Overnight sourdough muffins